 The disposal of other assets has become increasingly important to the capital programme; however, it is important to give full consideration to options available when assets are no longer required for operational purposes.
 All surplus, or potentially surplus, property is therefore considered by the Asset Management Board who co-ordinate and manage the Council's disposal programme.
 The Council has also established a property joint venture (see section 9) in order to secure maximum benefit from its surplus assets to support the town's regeneration.
-This is also expected to create revenue income streams.
+This is also expected to create future revenue income streams as individual sites are developed.